panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-delete-a-file.md

 - files [Visual Basic], manipulating
 - File object
 ms.assetid: 4b721769-3e45-4be7-b7fe-b08dc4141b44
-ms.openlocfilehash: dcaf74a6ff99113903f066740ebf143dfad95f74
+ms.openlocfilehash: 57182f1a1d92b7fe954fd26b32c5e4b1107823ee
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64629134"
+ms.locfileid: "74348784"
 ---
 # <a name="how-to-delete-a-file-in-visual-basic"></a>Postupy: Odstranění souboru v jazyce Visual Basic

-`DeleteFile` Metodu `My.Computer.FileSystem` objekt umožňuje odstranění souboru.
-Nabízí možnosti jsou:, jestli se má odeslat odstraněný soubor **koše**, zda požádat uživatele o potvrzení, že soubor by měl odstranit a co dělat, když uživatel ruší operaci.
+The `DeleteFile` method of the `My.Computer.FileSystem` object allows you to delete a file.
+Among the options it offers are: whether to send the deleted file to the **Recycle Bin**, whether to ask the user to confirm that the file should be deleted, and what to do when the user cancels the operation.

-### <a name="to-delete-a-text-file"></a>Chcete-li odstranit textového souboru
+### <a name="to-delete-a-text-file"></a>To delete a text file

-- Použití `DeleteFile` metodu pro stejný soubor odstranit také.
-Následující kód ukazuje, jak odstranit soubor s názvem `test.txt`.
+- Use the `DeleteFile` method to delete the file.
+The following code demonstrates how to delete the file named `test.txt`.

      [!code-vb[VbVbcnMyFileSystem#22](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#22)]

-### <a name="to-delete-a-text-file-and-ask-the-user-to-confirm-that-the-file-should-be-deleted"></a>Chcete odstranit textového souboru a požádat uživatele, abyste potvrdili, že soubor by se měla odstranit
+### <a name="to-delete-a-text-file-and-ask-the-user-to-confirm-that-the-file-should-be-deleted"></a>To delete a text file and ask the user to confirm that the file should be deleted

-- Použití `DeleteFile` metoda odstranit soubor nastavení `showUI` k `AllDialogs`.
-Následující kód ukazuje, jak odstranit soubor s názvem `test.txt` a umožnit uživateli pro potvrzení, že soubor by měl odstranit.
+- Use the `DeleteFile` method to delete the file, setting `showUI` to `AllDialogs`.
+The following code demonstrates how to delete the file named `test.txt` and allow the user to confirm that the file should be deleted.

      [!code-vb[VbFileIOMisc#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIOMisc/VB/Class1.vb#9)]

-### <a name="to-delete-a-text-file-and-send-it-to-the-recycle-bin"></a>Chcete odstranit textového souboru a odeslat ho do složky Koš
+### <a name="to-delete-a-text-file-and-send-it-to-the-recycle-bin"></a>To delete a text file and send it to the Recycle Bin

-- Použití `DeleteFile` metodu pro odstranění souboru, zadávání `SendToRecycleBin` pro `recycle` parametru.
-Následující kód ukazuje, jak odstranit soubor s názvem `test.txt` a odeslat ji **koše**.
+- Use the `DeleteFile` method to delete the file, specifying `SendToRecycleBin` for the `recycle` parameter.
+The following code demonstrates how to delete the file named `test.txt` and send it to the **Recycle Bin**.

      [!code-vb[VbFileIOMisc#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIOMisc/VB/Class1.vb#10)]

 ## <a name="robust-programming"></a>Robustní programování

  Následující podmínky mohou způsobit výjimku:

-- Cesta není platná pro jednu z následujících důvodů: Jedná se o řetězec nulové délky, obsahuje pouze mezeru, obsahuje neplatné znaky nebo je cesta zařízení (začíná \\ \\.\\) (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (starts with \\\\.\\) (<xref:System.ArgumentException>).

-- Cesta není platná, protože se jedná `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Cesta přesahuje maximální délka definovaná systémem (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Název souboru nebo složky v cestě obsahuje dvojtečku (:) nebo je v neplatném formátu (<xref:System.NotSupportedException>).
+- A file or folder name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Soubor je používán (<xref:System.IO.IOException>).
+- The file is in use (<xref:System.IO.IOException>).

-- Uživatel nemá potřebná oprávnění k zobrazení cesty (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

-- Soubor neexistuje (<xref:System.IO.FileNotFoundException>).
+- The file does not exist (<xref:System.IO.FileNotFoundException>).

-- Uživatel nemá oprávnění k odstranění souboru nebo souboru je jen pro čtení (<xref:System.UnauthorizedAccessException>).
+- The user does not have permission to delete the file, or the file is read-only (<xref:System.UnauthorizedAccessException>).

-- Částečné důvěryhodnosti situace existuje, ve kterém uživatel nemá dostatečná oprávnění (<xref:System.Security.SecurityException>).
+- A partial-trust situation exists in which the user does not have sufficient permissions (<xref:System.Security.SecurityException>).

-- Uživatel zrušil operaci a `onUserCancel` je nastavena na `ThrowException` (<xref:System.OperationCanceledException>).
+- The user cancelled the operation and `onUserCancel` is set to `ThrowException` (<xref:System.OperationCanceledException>).

 ## <a name="see-also"></a>Viz také: